shred/pyquaero/README.rst

 Using pyquaero could lead to failure of cooling fans and aqua pumps, and thus may cause permanent damage to heat sensitive components (like CPUs).

 Neither the pyquaero developers nor Aqua Computer are responsible for any damage caused by this software.
-If you don't know what you are doing, use the official software only!
+We strongly recommend to use the official software only!
 Again: pyquaero is highly experimental.

-pyquaero is a community open source project and not endorsed by or affiliated with Aqua Computer.
+pyquaero is a community open source project and is not endorsed by or affiliated with Aqua Computer.

 WARNUNG
 -------